luqmanishere/wayper/README.md

 - Config hotreloads (currently in reimplementation)
 - Multi-output (displays) multi-image support
 - Profiles!
 Hide your waifu setup from others -_0
+- Command execution - run commands with the current image

 ## Configuration